cgillinger/Blueskybot/README.md

 The bot will:
 - Fetch new entries from the configured RSS feeds.
 - Post them to your Bluesky account if they haven't been posted already.
-- Repeat every 5 minutes.
+- Repeat based on your configured interval.

 ## Common Issues and Troubleshooting